Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Numerical Simulations

 In the following, we present our results for the evolution of the distribution $\rho_1={\bf E}\cdot{\bf B}$ and $\rho_2={\bf E}^a\cdot{\bf B}^a$ in $U(1)$ and $SU(2)$ respectively.
 The initial value of $\rho_1$ is about $O(10^{-1})$.
 In Fig.\ref{rho13} and Fig.\ref{rho14}, $\rho_1$ is shown at time $t=3\Lambda^{-1}$ and $t=4\Lambda^{-1}$.
 These figures show that over the lattice $\rho_1$ is distributed around zero.
 Within a time span of $\Lambda^{-1}$ the highest (lowest) value increase (decrease) by a factor of $\sim 20$.\\

-The figures, Fig. \ref{rho21} and Fig. \ref{rho22}, show $\rho_2$ at $t=3\Lambda^{-1}$ and $t=4\Lambda^{-1}$ respectively.
+The figures, Fig.\ref{rho21} and Fig.\ref{rho22}, show $\rho_2$ at $t=3\Lambda^{-1}$ and $t=4\Lambda^{-1}$ respectively.
 Initially, the distribution of $\rho_2$ is within $[-0.5,0.5]\Lambda^4$.
 This range grows to $\sim[-17,18]\Lambda^4$ and $\sim[-1200,1300]\Lambda^4$, at $3\Lambda^{-1}$ and $4\Lambda^{-1}$ respectively.

 The initial distribution of $\rho_1$ and $\rho_2$, in the above simulations, are non-zero.
-It is desirable to see results similar to the above with vanishing $\rho_1$ and $\rho_2$.
+We have also checked evolution of configurations for which $\rho_1$ and $\rho_2$ vanish at initial times.
 An initial condition with vanishing $\rho_1$ and $\rho_2$ is difficult to achieve, with random fluctuations of the gauge fields.
 Thus, we considered gauge fields such that $\rho_1=0=\rho_2$, while the field strength tensors were non-zero in a localized region.
 Note that, the initial configuration needs to have non-zero (preferably resonant) modes, in order to couple to the space-time oscillations.
-Hence, we considered a gaussian form for the gauge fields for $U(1)$, i.e
+Hence, we considered a gaussian form for the gauge fields for $U(1)$, i.e.,

 $\alpha$ is taken to be the time period of one space-time oscillation.
 This makes sure that the initial configuration has non-zero resonant mode.